Meadow Brown (Maniola jurtina)

 The Meadow Brown is a very common species of open grassland occurring in all but the most highly managed grasslands and those at high altitude.
 Medium-leaved grasses seem to be preferred as larval hostplants.
 (For further details on this species see http://www.butterfly-conservation.org/).

-Status over the last 20 years is Stable with a decrease of -21.6%
+Status over the last 20 years is Stable with a change of 9.1%

-Status over the last 10 years is Stable with a increase of 26%
+Status over the last 10 years is Stable with a change of 17.0%

 This map shows symbols for the mean abundance at transect sites, with the colour of the symbol reflecting the level of abundance.
 Means are over all years.
 Grey background squares are the occupied cells as shown by the Butterflies for the New Millenium over the previous ten year period.